Wisdom Teeth Removal in Sparks, NV

 Does it hurt to get your wisdom teeth removed?

 We make every surgical experience as comfortable as possible and offer many anesthesia and sedation options.
 IV sedation is typically used for wisdom teeth removal, which puts you into a sleep-like state.
 You will be able to answer questions asked by your surgeon, but will not remember the procedure after the sedation wears off.
-At the end of the procedure, Dr. Galea will administer a local anesthetic to the numb the surgical area while you travel home to rest.
+At the end of the procedure, Dr. Galea and Dr. Curtis will administer a local anesthetic to the numb the surgical area while you travel home to rest.

 How much time off do you need for wisdom tooth removal?